FuckingNode/fuckingnode.github.io/docs/learn/audit.md

 An attempt to make security reports easier.

-!!! danger "Outdated"
-    **This section will not be updated until V3.3**.
-To prevent updates from taking ages, as we've recently planned a full rewrite of this feature, we will not waste our time on fixing a feature that is not considered stable for use anyway.
-    **Avoid using audit as of now.**

-!!! danger "Work in Progress feature"
-    This is an **experimental** feature.
-It is subject to changes, full rewrites, or even removals.

 ## Abstract

 We will explain this  with a real life example - I, the creator of F\*ckingNode, have been working on a mobile React Native app, which once became affected by a `low` severity vulnerability, related to cookies.
 The thing is, fixing it implied breaking changes (as `expo-router` had a dependency that had a dependency that had a... until one that depended on the vulnerable version).